asanchez1987/jobcomp-elasticsearch/INSTALL.md

 ## Installation

-    # This plugin is already merged in the SLURM master branch
-    # so just clone the master branch and use it.
+This plugin is already merged in the SLURM master branch so just clone the master branch and use it.
-    # Note that it will just work with SLURM versions 15.08.0pre1 onwards
-    # because in that version the structures with association in them
-    # were changed to assoc to save space.
+Note that it will just work with SLURM versions 15.08.0pre1 onwards because in 15.08.0pre1 the structures with association in them were changed to assoc to save space.

     `cd' to the directory containing the package's source code and type ./autogen.sh